 I found a grave in the womb, and the remains of a body in the nearest soft earth.
 Here I lay, uncoffined and unclaimed by mourning spirits.
 A sudden cry of pain passed away and was heard no more, and I imagined that among the voices of the forest there was one that whispered within: feel no more.
 And in the darkness which enshrouded its mouldering tenant I imagined youthful limbs and features of a boy who never mourned the feebleness of aged men; who never looked back to that parting without regret or hung brooding over the newly created world.
 Now keep in the deep, I said to myself, and timorous creatures shall safe arrive above; and I put under my tongue a sweet morsel of plant, and gave myself the gift of prophesy.
 I muffed up and covered myself with a garment made of wild hemp and willow bark.
 And in some remote period, naked to the eye in daytime, the approaching Earth will assume a crescent form and be bright enough to cast a shadow at night.
 Some rare bodies, pressing against the earth, move upward to the great body of the universe, and with great expansions penetrate into empty spaces.
 Particles of light attracted from the atmospheric air will lead us back to secret nostrums, and the perpetrators of darkness cannot brook the light.
 And so the local union between leaf and stem, unprepared by art, is held fit, in its own nature.
 The eyes dazzle; and crackings heard under children’s beds pass through the nerves down to the clay to be carried off by the furrows.
 A little greater depth still and we apply a remedy; we shall strongly resist the semi-fluid organism sometimes covered with strong scurf, and with very matted roots.

-supreme authority and dominion over all, as we will at the
+might exercise supreme authority and dominion over all, as we will at

-last day.
-Let them caress our three-toed, hairy, hind legs;
+the last day.
+Let them caress our three-toed, hairy, hind legs; ears

-ears that are rounded, lined with fur; fore-teeth upper eight,
+that are rounded, lined with fur; fore-teeth upper eight, two middle

 Meself stood at three points of the compass from the direction of the wind, and bent over me.
 I fell to my knees and cried, "Sir, it is not the pain.
 It is life!"